-Under § 48-22-703(a), "any person previously entitled to parental rights . . . shall be divested of all legal rights . . . and shall be divested of all obligations in respect to the said adopted child" once the order of adoption becomes final.
-Likewise, the child is also "free[d] from all legal obligations, including obedience and maintenance, in respect to any such person, parent or parents."
-The child becomes, for all intents and purposes, "the
+Under § 48-22-703(a), "any person previously entitled to parental rights . . .

+shall be divested of all legal rights . . . and shall be divested of all obligations in respect to the said adopted child" once the order of adoption becomes final.38 Likewise, the child is also "free[d] from all legal obligations, including obedience and maintenance, in respect to any such person, parent or parents."39 The child becomes, for all intents and purposes, "the

-&lt;sup>38 "Except, of course, in the case of stepparent adoption wherein the spouse of the stepparent, who is also the child's biological or adoptive parent, retains his/her relationship with the child as do the parents of that parent."
+38 "Except, of course, in the case of stepparent adoption wherein the spouse of the stepparent, who is also the child's biological or adoptive parent, retains his/her relationship with the child as do the parents of that parent."
 Visitation of Cathy L.(R.)M. v.
 Mark Brent R., 217 W. Va.
-319, 328 n.1, 617 S.E.2d 866, 875 n.1 (2005) (Davis, J., concurring) (citing § 48-22-703(a) (stating that, "[u]pon the entry of such order of adoption, any person previously entitled to parental rights, any parent or parents by any previous legal adoption, and the lineal or collateral kindred of any such person, parent or parents, except any such person or parent who is the husband or wife of the petitioner for adoption, shall be divested of all legal rights . . .' (emphasis added)")).
+319, 328 n.1, 617 S.E.2d 866, 875 n.1 (2005) (Davis, J., concurring) (citing § 48-22-703(a) (stating that, "'[u]pon the entry of such order of adoption, any person previously entitled to parental rights, any parent or parents by any previous legal adoption, and the lineal or collateral kindred of any such person, parent or parents, except any such person or parent who is the husband or wife of the petitioner for adoption, shall be divested of all legal rights . . .' (emphasis added)")).
 See also W. Va.
 Code § 48-10-902 (2015) ("If a child who is subject to a grandparent visitation order under this article is later adopted, the order for grandparent visitation is automatically vacated when the order for adoption is entered, unless the adopting parent is a stepparent, grandparent or other relative of the child.").

-&lt;sup>39 W. Va.
+39 W. Va.
 Code § 48-22-703(a).

-legitimate issue of the person or persons so adopting him" and is "entitled to all the rights and privileges and subject to all the obligations of a natural child of such adopting parent or parents."
+legitimate issue of the person or persons so adopting him" and is "entitled to all the rights and privileges and subject to all the obligations of a natural child of such adopting parent or parents."40 the Legislature's intent that once the proceedings surrounding an adoption have been concluded, the ultimate import of the court's final order of adoption is just that-to serve as a final and complete resolution of the adoptee's former and forthcoming familial and legal relationships, thereby providing him/her with the comfort and knowledge of future certainty.^[41]

 The language of § 48-22-703(a) is clear and unambiguous.
-It demonstrates the Legislature's intent that once the proceedings surrounding an adoption have been concluded, the ultimate import of the court's final order of adoption is just that-to serve as a final and complete resolution of the adoptee's former and forthcoming familial and legal relationships, thereby providing him/her with the comfort and knowledge of future certainty.[41]

-Because § 48-22-703(a) is clear and unambiguous, we apply it to the case before us without construing it.
-The circuit court entered the 2014 Adoption Order on June 2, 2014, and it became final thirty days later on July 2, 2014.
-As of that date, Clarence
+It demonstrates before us without construing it.
+The circuit court entered the 2014 Adoption Order on June